jkaplon/rpi-utils/README.md

 # Then add new ssh key in GitHub settings and 'git clone' this repo.
 # Add new line to run simple hw-monitoring every minute, '* * * * * sh /home/pi/rpi-utils/rpi2-hw-info-to-mqtt.sh'
 crontab -e

+sudo apt install wireguard
+sudo systemctl start wg-quick@wg0   # Error :(, but fixed w/next cmd :)
+sudo apt install raspberrypi-kernel-headers   # Sloooow to complete on rpi2 (more than an hour), but worth it to get wireguard running!
 ```

 ### rpi3 setup: